-Effective for income years beginning on or after January 1, 2016, corporations not subject to industry-specific apportionment methods must use a single receipts factor to apportion income using market-based sourcing rules for sales of services and intangible property.
+Corporations not subject to industry-specific apportionment methods must use a single receipts factor to apportion income using market-based sourcing rules for sales of services and intangible property.
 Do not include receipts from the sale of property if the property is not held for sale in the ordinary course of business.
+See Special Notice 2017(1), Legislative Changes Regarding Single-Sales Factor Apportionment and Market-Based Sourcing, for additional information.